This article explains how library administrators can configure relations in AODocs

 3. Under Select the information to display in the relation, select the properties you want to display in the relations table for each document class in the relation.

-• To add a property to display, select the property in the left box and click the right arrow.
+- To add a property to display, select it in the left box and click the right arrow.

-• To remove a property to display, select the property in the right box and click the left arrow.
+- To remove a property to display, select it in the right box and click the left arrow.

-Note: If you selected Simple relation, only one list of properties is displayed.
+– If you selected Simple relation, only one list of properties appears.

 Delete relations